MachadoLhes/RestQL-docs/restql/tutorial/consultingResource.md

-# Consulting Your Resources
+# Querying Your Resources

-So, until now you have made `restql-http` accessible at `localhost:9000` and your mappings look just like this:
+So, until now you have made `restQL-http` accessible at `localhost:9000` and your mappings look just like this:

 ```yaml
 mappings:
   launches: "https://api.spacexdata.com/v3/launches"
 ```

-There's nothing special about this YAML file, the procedure is simple, any key you add can be consulted with a `from` statement just like this:
+There's nothing special about this YAML file, the procedure is simple, any key you add can be queried with a `from` statement just like this:

 ```
 from $RESOURCE